 Individuals 12 years or older can use their MyChart account for scheduling an appointment at our vaccination clinic.
 You may also call 864-512-2897 to schedule an appointment.
 Open a MyChart Account

 How should I prepare for my appointment to receive the COVID-19 vaccine?
 Please bring your insurance card, wear a short sleeved shirt and wear a mask to your appointment.
+If you are receiving a vaccine through the drive through clinic, everyone in the vehicle over 2 years of age should have be wearing a mask.
+Indiviuals in the vehicle receiving a vaccine should be sitting at a door or window and be wearing a short sleeve top.
+There should be no pets or animals in the vehicle.

 Will a reaction check be required after vaccination?
 With any new vaccine administration a 15 minute reaction check is required.
 The COVID-19 vaccine will also require this 15 minute recheck.